PowerPointLabs/PowerPointLabs/README.md

 0. Install Office 2016, 2013 or 2010 with PowerPoint.
 1. Install SourceTree (recommended), GitHub for Windows, or at least, Git.
 2. Install Visual Studio 2015 (recommended), 2013, or 2012.
-3. Install VSTO (Visual Studio Tools for Office, AKA the Office SDK):<br>
+3. Install VSTO for IDE (Visual Studio Tools for Office, AKA the Office SDK):<br>
    for VS2012 - http://aka.ms/OfficeDevToolsForVS2012<br>
    for VS2013 - http://aka.ms/OfficeDevToolsForVS2013<br>
    for VS2015 - http://aka.ms/OfficeDevToolsForVS2015<br>